pydio/pydio-doc-howto/cells_change_default_datasource.md

 - com-example-cells-versions
 - com-example-cells-binaries

-Note that due to their implicit declaration (they retrieved their API key and secret from the pydiods1 DS), the thumb, versions and binaries must be buckets of the **same** storage than the ds that is defined as default DS (by default pydiods1): _they are just additional bucket in the same s3 storage as the main default DS_.
+Note that due to their implicit declaration (see above) via the default DS, the thumb, versions and binaries must be buckets of the **same** storage than the ds that is defined as default DS.
 Otherwise you will have to tweak the config even a little bit more.

-Note also that in Cells ED, you can also create only one bucket for cellsdata, personnal files and Commnfile, and rather use a sub folders to setup the default common Files folder and the 2 template paths.

 ### Create the new datasources